phoenix1796/Udacity-AnimeCatalog/README.md

 2. All ports blocked except the required(+port 22 , somehow still needed for AWS services even after default port changed).
 3. uwsgi configured to serve animeCatalog with 5 worker threads.
 4. nginx configured to access uwsgi through Unix Socket.
+5. Custom user for database, using ident auth for additional security ( Alongwith Postgresql db socket available only to localhost)
 ## Also setup a DigitalOcean server
 For running other projects in together and a central directory for all my applications [http://apps.achopra.me]